microsoft/vscode-docs/docs/containers/debug-node.md

 ### Configuring when the application is "ready"

 The extension determines the application is "ready" to receive HTTP connections when it writes a message of the form `Listening on port <number>` to the debug console, as Express.js does by default.
-If the application logs a different message, then the `pattern` property of the [`dockerServerReadyAction`]((debug-common.md#dockerServerReadyAction-object-properties)) object of the debug launch configuration should be set to a [JavaScript regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) that matches that message.
+If the application logs a different message, then you should set the `pattern` property of the [`dockerServerReadyAction`]((debug-common.md#dockerServerReadyAction-object-properties)) object of the debug launch configuration to a [JavaScript regular expression](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) that matches that message.
 The regular expression should include a capture group that corresponds to the port on which the application is listening.

 For example, suppose the application logs the following message: